-All directors have access to the Company Secretary who is appointed by the Board.
+All Directors have access to the Company Secretary who is appointed by the Board.
 The Company Secretary reports to the CEO and is accountable to the Board, through the Chair, on governance matters.

 All senior executives have written agreements with CPA Australia that set out the terms of their appointment.

 All staff and management including the senior executives of CPA Australia are subject to annual performance planning and reviews.
-They are assessed against achievement of their job specifications and goals, contribution towards specific business and strategic objectives and adherence to CPA Australia’s values and culture.
+They are assessed against achievement of their job specifications and key performance goals, contribution towards specific business and strategic objectives and adherence to CPA Australia’s values and culture.